pascalfavre/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 1.)
-Create a new factor variable in the dataset with two levels  weekday and weekend indicating whether a given date is a weekday or weekend day.
+Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

 ```r
 #function translating weekday's name to "weekday" or "weekend"